Timebomb (1991 film): Cast

-Actress and comedian Julie Brown makes an uncredited cameo as a waitress at Al's Diner.
+Actress and comedienne Julie Brown makes an uncredited cameo as Waitress At Al's Diner.

 Production

 The film was shot under the title Nameless with a budget of $7 million.

 Producers originally wanted Jean-Claude Van Damme or Chuck Norris to play Kay, but Nesher saw Biehn as perfect for the role due to his performance in The Abyss.
 Biehn himself took a pay cut to show his dedication to the film.

 Biehn underwent intensive military training for several weeks to prepare for the role.

 Release

 MGM gave the film a limited theatrical release on September 27, 1991.

 The film was released as a VOD title on DVD by MGM on December 23, 2011.